 Post-show discussions with experts on women in STEM fields and unconscious bias

 Audience members whose minds and hearts have been touched by Truth Values nationally

 Play and Program

 Winner of a FringeNYC Overall Excellence Award, Truth Values has been presented at more than 50 performing arts centers nationally, including the Ensemble Studio Theatre in New York, the La Jolla Playhouse, The Annenberg Center for the Performing Arts, and USC’s celebrated Visions and Voices Arts and Humanities Series, among many others.
-The educational companion program to Truth Values was launched in 2018 at Columbia University, and has also been presented at the Graduate Center of the City University of New York.
-The next program will take place at the Massachusetts Institute of Technology in April, 2019.
+The educational companion program to Truth Values was launched in 2018 at Columbia University, has been presented at the Graduate Center of the City University of New York, and, most recently, at the Massachusetts Institute of Technology in April 2019.

 Despite advances toward equity in STEM fields, women remain underrepresented.
 Although women are 50% of bachelor-level graduates in some of the sciences, they are less represented in the academic and career pipeline thereafter, as are racial and ethnic minority groups (URM).
 Our educational programming is based on studies that show that spending even just one quality hour with a relatable mentor can measurably affect a student’s chances of success.
 The addition of the play Truth Values, which has been embraced nationally as an effective conversation catalyst on the crucial topic of under-representation of women in STEM, adds humor and humanity to the conversation.
 Immediate post-performance discussions with prominent role models in STEM fields bring additional value for students in our programs.
 We warmly welcome you to join us in our efforts to support women in STEM and increase diversity in these fields.